soruly/telegram-hkweather-bot/README.md

 ## telegram-hkweather-bot

-A telegram bot that tells the weather in Hong Kong.
+A telegram bot that tells the weather of Hong Kong.

 Weather information provided by [Hong Kong Observatory RSS](http://rss.weather.gov.hk/).